Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```sh
     Starting test execution, please wait...
     A total of 1 test files matched the specified pattern.
-    Passed!  - Failed:     0, Passed:     8, , Failed:     0
+    Passed!  - Failed:     0, Passed:     5, , Failed:     0
     ```

->![NOTE] If the tests still fail, there is a good chance you need to also handle the use case of double spaces in the search paramater.
-Try to let Copilot suggest that fix as well and implement it.
+>[!Note]
+> If all tests pass, you have successfully completed this step.
+If not, you will need to debug the tests.
+GitHub Copilot got you started, but you, the Pilot, must take charge to diagnose and fix the discrepancies.

 ## Optional